langfield/ki/README.md

 * Full version history of all your media files.
 * Private fields for collaborative decks (so you can make your own notes and edits, and still get updates from deck maintainers without losing any data).
-* Auto-indentation and tidying of HTML in note fields and notetype templates.
 * Human-readable filenames (the filename is generated from a note's sort field content).
-* Meaningful card file locations.
-If you move a card file to a different deck folder, it will move that card to that deck.
+* Meaningful note file locations.
+If you move a note file to a different deck folder, it will move that note to that deck.
-* Meaningful card file deletions.
-If you delete a card file in your repository, the card is deleted from your collection (but only if you *commit* the deletion, and because everything is version-controlled, you can always get it back).
+* Meaningful note file deletions.
+If you delete a note file in your repository, the note is deleted from your collection (but only if you *commit* the deletion, and because everything is version-controlled, you can always get it back).
 * Manually adding new notes.
 You can write a markdown file in the [ki note format](#note-grammar)